RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/khepera4.md

 The Khepera 4 is a robot platform designed for indoor applications, meant to operate on tables and floor of labs.
 They are meant to provide a way to test algorithms developed in simulations or on paper in the real world.
 They're  most often used to test navigation, swarm, and artificial intelligence applications, providing researchers an easy way to see how their code runs on an actual robot.

 ## Overview
+Website about the Khepera 4: [link](https://www.k-team.com/khepera-iv)

 The Khepera 4 is a circular, differential drive robot.
 It is 140.8 mm in in diameter and can carry up to 2 kg.
-It has a suite of sensors built-in:
--test1
--test2
+It has a suite of sensors built-in: 3-axis gyroscope & accelerometer, 5 ultrasonic sensors, 12 infrared sensors, wheel encoders, and a front-facing camera.
+It also supports various add-ons through connectors at the top of the robot, allowing you to get [upward-facing camera](https://www.k-team.com/extensions-khepera-iv#stargazer) or install a [LIDAR sensor](https://www.k-team.com/extensions-khepera-iv#laserrangefinder).
+More detailed information can be found in the user manual: [link](https://ftp.k-team.com/KheperaIV/software/Gumstix%20COM%20Y/UserManual/Khepera%20IV%20User%20Manual%204.x.pdf)

 ## Quick-start guide
 ### Programming